 - audio loops or other assistive listening systems

-A compliance schedule must be kept on site and made available to building officers, Independent Qualified Persons (IQP’s) and authorised agents.
+A CS must be kept on site and be available for building officers, Independent Qualified Persons (IQP’s) and authorised agents.

 What is a CS Statement?

-A compliance schedule statement is issued by the Building Consent Authority (BCA) and serves as a temporary notification of Compliance Schedule (CS) requirements.
-It will list the inspection, maintenance and reporting procedures necessary to keep the specified systems in good working order.
+A CS statement is issued by the building consent authority and is a temporary notification of CS requirements.
+It will list the inspection, maintenance and reporting procedures needed to keep the specified systems in good working order.
 It is issued at the same time as the Code Compliance Certificate (CCC).
 It must be replaced in 12 months with a Building Warrant of Fitness (BWOF), which is issued by the building owner.

 How do I get a CS?

-A compliance schedule must be applied for at the same time a building consent application is made and will be issued with a Code Compliance Certificate (CCC) by the Building Consent Authority (BCA) for:
+A CS must be applied for at the same time as a building consent and will be issued with a CCC by the BCA for: